Ashwin3290/Pneumonia_Detection_system/README.md

 ---
 Steps to run
 ---
+[Model.ipynb](Model.ipynb) can be executed on
+[Google Colab](https://colab.research.google.com) as well as Jupyter notebook, but Colab is recommended with GPU run time.

 Run the [Package_installer.bat](Package_installer.bat) to install all the packages needed.
+Unzip the saved_model.zip and then run [Interface.py](Interface.py).

 Check out the dataset on [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)

-[Model.ipynb](Model.ipynb) can be executed on
-[Google Colab](https://colab.research.google.com) as well as Jupyter notebook, but Colab is recommended with GPU run time.

 ---
 **Feel free to point out issue or improvements with the code**